Covid 19 coronavirus: Three new cases at border; 94 close contacts of infected gym-goer

 There are three new Covid-19 cases today - all at the border.

 The three cases are a man in his 30s and two children who arrived together from Dubai on September 9.
-They have been in managed isolation at the Ibis Hotel in Rotorua and tested positive for COVID-19 during routine testing around day 3 of their stay.
+They have been in managed isolation at the Ibis Hotel in Rotorua and tested positive for Covid-19 during routine testing around day three of their stay.

 There are now up to 94 close contacts of the Jet Park healthcare worker who went to three Les Mills classes last week; 72 have been confirmed as close contacts.

 "Of these, 71 have been contacted and are self-isolating and we are in the process of contacting the remaining person.
-Most have been tested already," the ministry said.
+Most have been tested already," the Ministry of Health said.

 It's unclear how many of them have had their test results returned.

-The ministry said casual contacts, including those were at the gym at the same time as the Jet Park nurse but not in the same classes, were being advised to isolate and be tested on a case-by-case basis.
+The ministry said casual contacts, including those who were at the gym at the same time as the Jet Park nurse but not in the same classes, were being advised to isolate and be tested on a case-by-case basis.

 "The current advice is that anyone who is regarded as a casual contact in this instance is being advised to be tested, but they do not need to self-isolate unless advised to do so."